 Ballistic helmets are intended to prevent head injuries primarily from falling objects especially debris from explosions - think artillery, bombs, rockets, hand-thrown grenades, satchel charges, etc. Modern helmets like this one protect against certain types of handguns depending on the NIJ security level.
-Being hit by other types of blows like the butt of a rifle, or a blow from the swing of a handheld hammer, or a bayonet would probably leave you with a headache or concussion, but let you survive if you are wearing a tactical helmet.
+Being hit by other types of blunt objects like the edge of a rifle, or the swing of a handheld hammer, or a bayonet would probably leave you with a headache or concussion, but let you survive if you are wearing a tactical helmet.

 How good is Kevlar fiber?